 Traditionally Royal Avenue Gardens was filled with Victorian style flower beds using plants raised by the gardeners in the community greenhouse.

 A more sustainable approach has been developed in recent years by SHDC gardeners under the guidance of Stevie Rogers and with help from DGP volunteers.
 There has been a shift over several seasons to more permanent structural planting augmented by colourful, changing seasonal displays.
+In 2019 the gardens were transferred to Dartmouth Town Council.

 A good example of traditional and new approaches is ‘prairie planting’ using a variety of grasses.
 They form a lovely border, moving gracefully with the wind, while seasonal annuals add splashes of colour.
 The rockeries had also been planted with seasonal colourful displays such as rock roses.